-Navigating Pre-Session Nerves: Boston Boudoir's Guide at Photography Shark Studios — Photography Shark
+Pre-Session Nerves: Boston Boudoir Guide — Photography Shark

 Blog / Boudoir Photography

 Almost every boudoir client arrives nervous.
-This guide covers practical strategies — wardrobe planning, visualization, breathing, self-care — that Chris McCarthy at Photography Shark uses to help clients get past anxiety and into great images.
+Practical strategies — wardrobe, visualization, breathing — that Chris McCarthy uses to ease anxiety.

 Chris McCarthy